GageAllenCarpenter/JBoot/README.md

 ```

 ### Scheduling a Custom Reboot
+This section illustrates how to use the scheduleProgrammedReboot() method to schedule a system reboot at a specific date and time, along with a custom task to run on reboot.
 ```java
 public static void main(String[] args) {
     JBootScheduler scheduler = new JBootScheduler(/* Initialize necessary dependencies */);